vkopytin/muffui/README.md

 $cargo run
 ```

-This is how it works:
+This is how it works (TODO example):

 ![ToDO example](/media/how-it-works.gif?raw=true "ToDO example on MuffUI")